-- The Oil, Spill Prevention, Control, and Countermeasure (SPCC) program recently expanded regulations to include some farms.
+The Oil, Spill Prevention, Control, and Countermeasure (SPCC) program was put in place by the United States Environmental Protection Agency (EPA) to prevent oil spills into waters of the United States.
+This program recently expanded regulations to include some farms.

 Keep plan on-site